atrocore/atrocore/docs/10.developer-guide/02.understanding-atrocore/12.handlers/docs.md

 ## Module Middleware

 Modules can add their own PSR-15 middleware to the HTTP pipeline by overriding `getMiddlewares()` in their `Module.php`.
-Module middlewares are placed **after** `ApiValidationMiddleware` and **before** `DispatchMiddleware`, which means they receive a fully authenticated and validated request, and can inspect or modify the response after the handler has run.
+Module middlewares are placed **after** `ApiValidationMiddleware` and **before** `EntityTypeDispatchMiddleware`, which means they receive a fully authenticated and validated request, and can inspect or modify the response after the handler has run.

 ### Registering Middleware